PapaCharlie/go-restli/README.md

 ## Conflict resolution in cyclic packages
 Java allows cyclic package imports since multiple modules can define classes for the same packages.
-Similarly, it's entirely possible for PDSC models to introduce package cycles.
+Similarly, it's entirely possible for schemas to introduce package cycles.
 To mitigate this, the code generator will attempt to resolve dependency chains that introduce package cycles and move the offending models to a fixed package called `conflictResolution`.

 ## TODO